teambit/docs/docs/scope/03-set-up-remote-scope.md

 ## Change component scope

 In case you want to publish a component to a different scope you will need to modify its configuration.
-This configuration operation changes the component module name, so you will have to run the `bbit link --rewire` command.
+This configuration operation changes the component module name, so you will have to run the `bit link --rewire` command.
 This command creates the new component module name in your project's `node_modules`.